GeorgeSchiro/GoPcBackup/README.md

 -PreviousBackupTime= NO DEFAULT VALUE

-    This is the timestamp of the previous backup / cleanup run.
+    This is the completion timestamp of the previous backup / cleanup run.

 -RunOnce=False

-    Set this switch True to run this utility in one loop only (with no UI) and then shutdown automatically thereafter.
+    Set this switch True to run this utility one time only (with no UI) then shutdown automatically thereafter.
 This switch is useful if the utility is run in a batch process or if it is run by a server job scheduler.

 -SaveProfile=True